 4.1 The Council has a legal obligation to set a balanced budget.
 The reduction in funding to the Council is unprecedented at a time when demand on services is growing, requiring a fundamental change in the way the Council approaches addressing the budget gap and in considering the future shape of the Council going forward.
-Members are asked to consider the specific savings proposals proposed for Planning & Transportation and Regeneration services as part of the consultation process to inform further development and decision making.
+Members are asked to consider the specific savings proposals proposed for Environment and Public Protection as part of the consultation process to inform further development and decision making.